ohza/FlowerRec/README.md

 # FlowerRec
-Android App for Flower Recognition
+Android application for Flower recognition

 A native android app for recognising flowers.
 Training is done offline and uses the dataset of Nilsback and Zisserman.